apache/zeppelin/docs/index.md

 <br />
 ## Data visualization

 Some basic charts are already included in Apache Zeppelin.
-Visualizations are not limited to SparkSQL query, any output from any language backend can be recognized and visualized.
+Visualizations are not limited to Spark SQL query, any output from any language backend can be recognized and visualized.

 <div class="row">
   <div class="col-md-6">